osg-htc/user-school-2023/docs/materials/osg/part1-ex2-submit-osg.md

 # OSG Exercise 1.2: Running Jobs in OSG

-The goal of this exercise is to map the physical locations of some worker servers in the OS Pool.
+The goal of this exercise is to map the physical locations of some Execution Points in the OSPool.
 We will provide the executable and associated data, so your job will be to write a submit file that queues multiple jobs.
 Once complete, you will manually collate the results.